SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 800 Divisadero Street

 You'll think you've been transported to the deep south when you come to Brenda's Meat and Three.
-You get to choose your main and also three side dishes and some of the choices are fried chicken, spareribs, and blackened catfish among others.
+You get to choose your main and also three side dishes.
+Some of the choices are fried chicken, spareribs, and blackened catfish, among others.

 Hush puppies and gumbo give you an idea of the sides and you can always order beignets as dessert.
 They also serve vegetarian, gluten free, and vegan options.